JacobKochems/conductor/README.md

 Usage
 -----
-1. Choose a name for the Conductor script, let's say: `setup`
+1. Choose a name for the conductor script, let's say: `setup`
 2. Create a directory in the same folder named: `setup.d`
 3. You declare what a given script depends on by adding the keyphrase `!depends_on:` followed by its dependencies, somewhere in the script.